B A R E L Y B A D W E B S I T E

 -- You may enter any number of decimal places, but if there are too many, such as 123,456,789.012 the calculators get cranky and take it out on you by displaying the answers like this: #############.
 This means the number won't fit horizontally in the space provided.
 You can get back to normality by refreshing your browser, or you can try different numbers.

 -- The precision of the display of numbers is the number of decimal places I chose, whether for good or ill, for particular cells.
-If you want to be able to change those numbers and in every other way manipulate the whole spreadsheet, again you should you want this.
+If you want to be able to change those numbers and in every other way manipulate the whole spreadsheet, again you should let me know you want this.

 The calculator immediately below takes as input the two numbers you want to compare to learn the percentage change.